 Set up and design your Squarespace site

-When I made the switch, I fully set up and designed my site beforehand.
-I wanted to have a site ready to go before I actually connected anything.
+You can fully set up and designed your site beforehand.
+You can have a site ready to go before you actually connect anything.

 Once you pick your template, you can start building and designing your site.